 Recipe Notes

-Many apple varieties work well in this cake, including Golden and Red Delicious, and Granny Smith.
+- Many apple varieties work well in this cake, including Golden and Red Delicious, and Granny Smith.
 Macintosh and Rome are too soft.
 I prefer a mixture of 2-3 varieties.
-I slice them into quarters, then halve each quarter and chop the slices into pieces about 1-inch long.
-If you're not immediately going to add them to the batter, sprinkle a bit of lemon juice on the apple chunks to keep them from browning.
+I slice them into quarters, then slice each quarter in half or thirds and chop the slices into pieces about 1-inch long.
+The apple pieces remain whole in the cake as it bakes, so you don't want them too large.
+If you're not immediately going to add the apples to the batter, sprinkle a bit of lemon juice on the chunks to keep them from browning.

-Microwaving the juice before adding the raisins, causes the raisins to absorb the liquid and plump up.
+- Microwaving the juice (or water) before adding the raisins, causes the raisins to absorb the liquid and plump up.

 Betty Ann @Mango_Queen says